Java Merge Example

 Get a Free License

-You can download a free temporary license to test the library without evaluation limitations.
+Download a free temporary license to test the library without evaluation limits.

 Step 3: Creating a New Java Project